Skip to Content

 Tressa Jamil

 Easy Jerusalem salad is ready in 10 minutes!
-Toss fresh vegetables and herbs with lemon dressing for a side dish you can serve with any entree.
+Toss the fresh veggies in a lemon dressing for a salad dish that pairs beautifully with almost any dish.

 No ratings yet